lcpp-org/hpic2doc/docs/source/fluids.rst

 the ghost state has zero density, momentum density, and total energy density.
 If generalized to possibly nonzero ghost states, this boundary condition approximates contact with a static fluid reservoir.
+Use of far-field boundary conditions in hPIC2 is described :ref:`here <input_deck:Far-field boundary condition>`.